mnater/Hyphenopoly/docs/Setup.md

 type: boolean
 default: true
 ````
-If set to false, prevents hyphenation of mixed case words.
+If set to false, it prevents hyphenation of mixed-case words.
 ````html
 <script>
 Hyphenopoly.config({